arestivo/slides/markdown/git.md

 # File States

-Files can be in different states:
+Files in the working directory can be in different states:
-* Untracked files have not been added to Git.

 ![](../assets/git/file-states.svg)